-What Happens When a Case is Referred to Mediation in New York?
+What Happens When a Case Is Referred to Mediation in New York?

-By Andrew Brandt | Reviewed by Canaan Suitt, J.D. | Last updated on July 7, 2023Use these links to jump to different sections:
+By Andrew Brandt | Reviewed by Canaan Suitt, J.D. | Last updated on June 23, 2025

 In the mid-’00s, in the Western District Federal Court in New York, Chief Judge William Skretny set forth a unique mediation program: civil cases filed within that court are referred to mediation.